Chrysler Windsor: 1946–1948

 For 1947 the Presto-Matic semi-automatic transmission was offered with the traditional three speed manual transmission.
 The Town & Country station wagon became its own model line but the six-cylinder engine used the Windsor wheelbase as before.
 New things included a handbrake warning signal that warned that the handbrake was not fully released, and a new die-cast grille.
 The Windsor Traveler nameplate returned and consisted of a full-length roof rack installed as standard equipment.
 Tank capacity was 17 usgal.
 There was full instrumentation.

+Retooling at Chrysler was delayed going into the 1949 model year.
+For this reason, the 1946-1948 C38 model was kept in production through to December 1948 as the 1949 First Series and production of the 1949 Second Series was started approximately January 1949.

 1949–1952

 In 1949, for Chrysler's 25th anniversary, Windsors were updated and shared a corporate appearance with the all-new Chrysler Imperial sedan along with the limousine as the top luxury car for Chrysler in 1950.
 New this year was a padded dashboard with sponge rubber for safety while the Windsor continued to offer only a six cylinder engine which was shared with DeSoto, Dodge and Plymouth products.
 The 1949 through 1952 Chryslers continued the Highlander trimmed cars which added an interior trimmed in a tartan fabric and leather, available on all bodies except the station wagon.
 The Highlanders came with most options standard, including full wheel covers and radio.

 In 1950, the Windsor Traveler Sedan which had a standard equipment roof rack installed continued until the Town & Country was added to the Windsor product line.
 The Windsor still had full instrumentation.
 The "Windsor Newport" hardtop coupe bodystyle, seating six and with a three-piece wraparound rear window was new for the year and reserved for the Windsor and New Yorker.

 1951, the Royal was dropped, and the Windsor became Chrysler's entry-level car, while still higher in standard equipment and interior treatment above DeSoto, Dodge and Plymouth.
 The costly egg crate-style grille was deleted in favor of painted metal and two broad chrome strips.
 The Windsor DeLuxe had an electric clock standard, while electric windows were optional.
 In the September 1951 issue of Popular Mechanics, readers reported getting an average of 14.1 mpg with the Windsor and 98 percent reported liking the padded dashboard.

 Little changed in 1952.
 Power brakes were standard on the Windsor DeLuxe 6-passenger sedan.